Bounce Back

 and integrating their work into community development, New Orleans can enhance its cultural vibrancy, stimulate economic growth, and foster greater community cohesion, all while celebrating and supporting the local arts and culture scene like we’ve been doing for centuries.”

-– Ka’sha Fenceroy, University of New Orleans Anthropology Major and Youth Organizer for Trans Queer Youth NOLA
+– Ka’sha Fenceroy, University of New Orleans Anthropology Major; Youth Organizer for Trans Queer Youth NOLA

 “Artists in this city are doing a lot of community work